 If you’ve seen my Instagram, you might’ve noticed a change of scenery recently.
 My boyfriend and I ended up taking a trip to Fuerteventura to escape the Swedish cold weather.
 We’ve been together almost 7 years, and believe it or not, this was our very first trip together abroad!
 I personally haven’t traveled abroad since 2009, which was only to visit family in Poland… so perhaps it doesn’t count anyway?
 But you could say that I’ve been the most environmentalist of all bloggers you’d find on the Internet.
 This isn’t because I haven’t wanted to go abroad; I’ve been tempted each year and it has been hard to try and stop myself.
 Last year, I read an article on Cars Iceland about the best things to do in Iceland and considering it only takes about 3 hours to fly there, I was so tempted.
-But I managed to resist, with environmental reasons in mind.
-However, I thought it was time to cash in on the four years of not eating meat.
+But I was so proud of myself when I managed to resist.
+I did so by making sure I reminded myself of the environmental reasons I had for not traveling in the first place.
+If you’re still not personally convinced, then have a look at the guide on the Cool Effect website that tells you everything you need to know about the carbon footprint of flying… However, I thought it was time to cash in on the four years of not eating meat.
 As the meat industry alone is far worse than say flying a plane now and then.
 And so I thought this would be a great chance to share with you my travel beauty essentials that I packed with me for our trip!

 Blend of my favorite oils

 While I did have my BodyBazar Just Argan Oil with me, I’m not the type to stick to just one oil.
 I feel as if all oils carry different qualities.
 And though I could’ve definitely survived the whole trip on just argan oil, I wanted the comfort of my other favorites.
 I’m just OCD about keeping routines.